ritenv/angular-material-seed/README.md

 ## Credits

-This app was derived from the base app at <a href="https://github.com/angular/material-start" target="_blank">angular/material-start</a>, and derives a lot of its code from it.
-The primary target of this app is to enhance the UI to match the Material Design specification.
+This starter kit is built upon the original starter app provided by <code>angular/material-start</code> located at <a href="https://github.com/angular/material-start" target="_blank">angular/material-start</a>.
+The primary target of this seed app is to enhance the UI to match the Material Design specification.

 ## Background

-**Angular Material Template** is being developed by [@ritenv](http://twitter.com/@ritenv) as a hobby project.
+**Angular Material Seed** is being developed by [@ritenv](http://twitter.com/@ritenv) as a hobby project.
 If you have any ideas, suggestions or things you'd like to see in this app, PM me directly at [@ritenv](http://twitter.com/@ritenv).